Fredy Studer: Collaboration with Paiste

 Studer was a key member of Paiste cymbal company's Sound Development department from 1970 to 1978, then as a freelance until 2016.
 Alongside Robert Paiste, Studer was instrumental in creating and developing all of Paiste’s classic cymbals from the 1970s into the 2000s.

 Studer was also head of Paiste's Drummer Service department and as such he is credited for signing some of the most important names in drumming history to the company: John Bonham, Jack DeJohnette, Ed Blackwell, Paul Lovens, Carl Palmer, Tony Oxley, Al Foster, Stewart Copeland, Airto Moreira, Paul Motian, Jon Christensen, Sunny Murray, Terry Bozzio, just to name a few.

 In 2016, Studer’s active membership to Paiste's Sound Development department ended.
 However he continued his association with the company as an endorser of international status and as an advisor and mentor to the current Sound Development team until his passing.

-Studer’s swan song with company was engaging and facilitating Vinnie Colaiuta's switch to Paiste after they had worked together on the “Modern Essentials” Formula 602’s development for two years.
+Studer’s swan song with the company was engaging and facilitating Vinnie Colaiuta's switch to Paiste after they had worked together on the “Modern Essentials” Formula 602’s development for two years.